Battle of Dinant

 fact that fuel vehicles were at the rear of the column, unlike German

-practice, and couldn't be found.
+practice, and they couldn't even be found.
 The French tankers were forced

 to stop for the night near Flavion.
 The next morning, May 15th,